 Closely related to the Andean mountain cat, the Colocolo is also known as the Pampas cat or Pantanal cat.

-The colocolo has the most varied coat colour of all wild cats in South America.
+The colocolo has the most varied coat colour of all South American cats.
 There are six main variations, but all have two dark lines on each cheek and a pink nose.
 Broadly, the different colour variants are reddish or dark brown with rusty-coloured stripes and greyish with distinct dark brown stripes on the legs and spots on the underparts.

 Surprisingly little is known about Colocolo’s ecology.
 There is even no consensus on whether the species is nocturnal or diurnal in its habits.
 At Fazenda San Francisco in Brazil’s southern Pantanal, they are seen about once a week on night drives.

 Where to see South American wild cats